We're Ready to Serve Your Health Needs

 COVID-19:

 COVID-19 symptoms include respiratory illness, such as cough, shortness of breath or fever.
 With the exception of severe cases, please do not go to the Emergency Department if you have symptoms of or may have been exposed to the COVID-19 virus.
-Instead, CALL Mercy's ER at (319) 398-6042 or your primary care provider for guidance.
+Instead, CALL one of our four Urgent Care locations or your primary care provider for guidance or to schedule a video visit.

 Non-COVID-19: